jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 time has elapsed, an Adventurer must begin to make Skill Tests in order to resist the effects of exhaustion.

-*	   Light Activity: Includes travelling at a reasonable pace, casting spells or carrying light loads.
+* **Light Activity**: Includes travelling at a reasonable pace, casting spells or carrying light loads.
   Adventurers never risk Fatigue while engaging in light activity.
-*	   Medium Activity: Includes back-breaking manual labour, running, climbing or swimming.
+* **Medium Activity**: Includes back-breaking manual labour, running, climbing or swimming.
   An Adventurer can engage in medium activity for a number of minutes equal to his CON before risking Fatigue.
 Once this time has elapsed, the Adventurer must immediately make a Simple (+20%) Athletics test or begin suffering the effects of Fatigue.
 So long as the activity continues, he must make another Simple (+20%) Athletics test every time a number of minutes equal to the Adventurer's CON elapse.
-*	   Heavy Activity: Includes fighting in combat, sprinting, swimming and climbing at top speed.
+* **Heavy Activity**: Includes fighting in combat, sprinting, swimming and climbing at top speed.
 An Adventurer can engage in heavy activity for a number of Combat Actions equal to his CON score before risking Fatigue.
 Once this time has elapsed, the Adventurer must immediately make a Normal (+0%) Athletics test or begin suffering